 Qualified lawyers applying for these roles must also provide evidence of their past 12 months completed CPD training.

 Applicants that are related to a switch or hive-off application and who are currently approved as a COLP or COFA, are not required to provide evidence of CPD training.
 However, they are required to provide written evidence from the SRA, confirming the dates when they were approved as a COLP or COFA.

-A HoLP applicant must at a minimum be an individual who is an Authorised Person (qualified lawyer) that holds a current and valid practice licence issued by regulator in England and Wales, who meets the CLC’s fit and proper person requirements.
+A HoLP applicant must at a minimum be an individual who is an Authorised Person (qualified lawyer) that holds a current and valid practice licence issued by regulator in England and Wales, free of conditions, and who meets the CLC’s fit and proper person requirements.